The Royal Romance of Charles and Diana: Legacy

 As is typical of television movies developed to leverage the popularity of current events, The Royal Romance of Charles and Diana has been called a "forgettable" movie with only occasional press references (such as that it was Oxenburg's acting debut).
 The movie has never been officially released on VHS or DVD.
 In 2012, the New York Times reported on a brief spat over the credits for the film, which is likely the most ever written about the movie since 1982, albeit about a minor issue.
 A dispute arose over whether Janet Grillo could properly claim a "story writer" credit, though it was agreed that she did co-write a story outline for the film.

-In 2011, producer Linda Yellen returned to the well using the next generation of British royalty to direct the television movie William & Catherine: A Royal Romance.
+In 2011, producer Linda Yellen directed the television movie William & Catherine: A Royal Romance, which dramatized the early romance of Prince William of Wales and Catherine Middleton.